raffitch/flowmeter/README.md

 The interface shows live pulses per second.
 A median filter removes single-frame spikes, then a one‑second moving average and exponential smoothing clean up outliers.
 Calibration can optionally stop after a specified number of pulses or elapsed seconds.
+Seconds are counted from when **Start** is pressed, even if no pulses arrive.
 Enable the **auto-stop** checkbox to end a run when the pulse count hasn't changed for roughly a second.

 Plotly is used for plotting, providing zoomable curves and hover details.
 Each